chencyc123/sts4/Known-Limitations.md

   * the same applies to the extensions for Visual Studio Code and Atom, so make sure you have your JAVA_HOME point to a JDK instead of a JRE.

 * Windows
-  * If "Live Boot Hints" not showing up when they are supposed to check if `<Uset-Temp-Folder>` has file `hsperf-<username>`.
+  * If "Live Boot Hints" not showing up when they are supposed to check if `<User-Temp-Folder>` has file `hsperf-<username>`.
 If yes, delete this file and restart your boot app and STS4 (Eclipse, VSCode or Atom).